Research Education Core

-The Research Education Core under the U54 PHSU-MCC Partnership is accepting applications from Masters of Science in MS, Medical and Graduate students to participate in an 8 week research rotation at the H. Lee Moffitt Cancer Center in Tampa, FL or at Ponce Health Sciences University in Ponce, PR.
+The Research Education Core under the U54 PHSU-MCC Partnership is accepting applications from medical, graduate and masters students to participate in an 8 week research rotation at the H. Lee Moffitt Cancer Center in Tampa, FL or at Ponce Health Sciences University in Ponce, PR.

-The primary goal of this program is to allow cross-institutional training of Masters, Medical and Graduate students from MCC/USF and PHSU-PRI in specialized areas of cancer.
+The primary goal of this program is to allow cross-institutional training of students from MCC/USF and PHSU-PRI in specialized areas of cancer.
 Areas include basic cancer research, omics, population science, or translational research, as well as education into the problems associated with delivery of cancer care and research in minority populations.
-To achieve this goal students from each institution are provided an opportunity to train and do research at the partner institution.
+To achieve this goal, students from each institution are provided an opportunity to train and do research at the partner institution.
 For more information about this opportunity, please click here.

 Would you like to apply?
 Download the application form and apply now!

 New Adjunct Pre-doc to Post-doc Transition Fellow